masakifukunishi/algorithm-data-structure-crash-course/queue.md

 - O(1)

+  Adding an element to the last of the queue requires updating only the last pointer, which takes constant time.

 #### dequeue (remove and return an element from the Queue)

+- O(1)

+  Removing an element from the first of the queue requires updating only the first pointer, which takes constant time.

 #### peek (return an element from the Queue)

+- O(1)

+  Returning an element from the first of the queue is just accessing the first pointer, which takes constant time.

 #### size (get the size of the Queue)

+- O(1)

+  Getting the size of the queue is just accessing the size property, which takes constant time.

 #### merge two Queue

+- O(1)

+  Merging two queues is just updating the last pointer of the first queue to the first pointer of the second queue, which takes constant time.

 ### Comparison